devikrishnar/osp-ocp-vm-migration/README.md

 +---------------------+--------------------------------------+
 ```

 Wait until the image is created and is in active state.
-You can check the status this way
+You can check the status this way using the image name

 ```
 # openstack image show fedora_img_download